manwar/perlweeklychallenge-club/challenge-120/james-smith/README.md

 https://github.com/drbaggy/perlweeklychallenge-club/tree/master/challenge-119/james-smith/perl

-# Task 1 - Swap Nibbles
+# Task 1 - Swap bits

 ***You are given a positive integer `$N` less than or equal to `255`.
 Write a script to swap the odd positioned bit with even positioned bit and print the decimal equivalent of the new binary representation.***

 ## The solution

-# Task 1 - Clock Angle
+# Task 2 - Clock Angle

 ***You are given time `$T` in the format `hh:mm`.
 Write a script to find the smaller angle formed by the hands of an analog clock at a given time.***